janjsn/lew_nexus_ac_bioenergy/README.md

 Custom code is memory intensive, and has been run on a server with 1 TB RAM.

-Processed datasets are obtainable as referenced in the article.
+Processed datasets are obtainable as referenced in the article (url: *manuscript under revision*).

 See individual readme files for further information.